 You see, Fun TV wasn’t exactly the most sophisticated series.
 The comparison that seems to crop up most often when attempting to explain its widespread appeal in its home territory to Westerners is The Benny Hill Show.
 On the PC Engine side, this translates to toilet humor and lots of it.
 Piles of coiled brown feces are a recurring hazard, the heroes engage in regular bouts of public urination and defecation during their quest, and one of their primary attacks is a fart cloud triggered by facing away from the target and crouching.
 Delightful.

-The game’s plot is patterned on Detective Story, Fun TV’s most popular recurring sketch, in which Katō and Ken portrayed a pair of bumbling private eyes that managed to screw up a new case every week.
-The opening cut scene depicts one of the two detectives (as chosen by the player on the title screen) answering the office phone and being informed that a very rich man has been kidnapped and that there’s a huge reward being offered for his safe return.
+The game’s plot is patterned on Detective Story, Fun TV’s most popular recurring sketch, in which Katō and Ken portrayed a pair of bumbling private eyes who managed to screw up a new case every week.
+The opening cut scene depicts one of the two detectives (as chosen by the player on the title screen) answering the office phone and being informed that a very rich man has been kidnapped and there’s a huge reward being offered for his safe return.
 The chosen character promptly accepts the case and departs, while his partner, fuming over being left out, decides to tag along anyway and make trouble.

 This setup was essentially unchanged when the game was localized for release on the North American TurboGrafx-16 in 1990 as J.J. & Jeff.
 Instead of being based on real people the target audience wouldn’t have been familiar with, the title characters were changed to a pair of generic detectives and most (but not all) of the toilet humor was omitted.
 Apart from these cosmetic differences, however, the two releases are identical.

-There are a total of 24 individual stages in Kato-chan & Ken-chan, divided up into six “fields” that function like the worlds in Super Mario Bros.
+There are a total of 24 individual stages in Kato-chan & Ken-chan, divided up into six “fields” which function like the worlds in Super Mario Bros.
 Gameplay consists of making your way from left to right in each stage, avoiding pits and enemies until you reach the goal.
 You can periodically enter public restrooms along the way where you’ll encounter your partner dressed up in a variety of bizarre outfits based on other Fun TV characters.
 He’ll refill your health and often provide some helpful gameplay advice as a bonus.
-There’s also a boss at the end of each field in the form of a big guy that tosses boulders, although these fights are similar to the Witch Doctor battles in Adventure Island in that the boss is always the same each time, just with a different head.
+There’s also a boss at the end of each field in the form of a big guy who tosses boulders, although these fights are similar to the Witch Doctor battles in Adventure Island in that the boss is always the same each time, just with a different head.

 Regular enemies are primarily animals like birds, dogs, giant flies, and crabs, with the occasional dinosaur or Yakuza gangster mixed in.
 In addition, the player character you didn’t select at the start of the game will show up as an enemy in most stages, throwing a torrent of damaging soda cans at you until you can get close enough to pummel him into submission.
 Kato and Ken have a few different ways of dealing with the opposition.
 The most generally useful is a Mario style head stomp.
-For the few enemies that can’t be jumped on, there’s also the aforementioned fart attack and a short range kick.
+For the few enemies who can’t be jumped on, there’s also the aforementioned fart attack and a short range kick.

 Despite its pathetic reach, the kick is one of the most important moves in your arsenal, as it’s how you uncover hidden items and other secrets.
-Kicking different background elements in each stage (trees, signs, posts, etc.) can potentially reveal energy restoring fruit, bonus stages, french fries to enhance your fart attack, coins that can be used in slot machines for a chance to win health boosts and extra lives, and even deadly piles of poo if you’re unlucky.
-These are all optional, but the one hidden item that you absolutely must find is the key that’s secreted away in the third stage of each field.
+Kicking different background elements in each stage (trees, signs, posts, etc.) can potentially reveal energy restoring fruit, bonus stages, french fries to enhance your fart attack, coins used in slot machines for a chance to win health boosts and extra lives, and even deadly piles of poo if you’re unlucky.
+These are all optional, but the one hidden item you absolutely must find is the key secreted away in the third stage of each field.
 If you fail to grab this key, you’ll be unable to fight the boss at the end of the field and have no choice but to warp back and repeat the previous stage until you finally locate it.
 If there’s one golden rule in KC&KC, it’s “always be kicking.”

-The groundwork is certainly in place here for an excellent old school platformer, and Kato-chan & Ken-chan mostly succeeds as the twisted take on Adventure Island that it sets out to be.
+The groundwork is certainly in place here for an excellent old school platformer, and Kato-chan & Ken-chan mostly succeeds as the twisted take on Adventure Island it sets out to be.
 Unfortunately, it also has its share of shortcomings and annoyances.
 I just mentioned the need to find a hidden key in the third stage of each field before you’ll be allowed to fight the boss.
 Since the screen only scrolls to the right and you can’t backtrack, these keys can be easier to miss than they should be.
 Reaching the end of a key stage empty handed, it’s often better to simply run down the timer and kill yourself rather than crossing the finish line, since you’d need to play all the way through the next stage before being allowed to warp back and try again.
 Encouraging players to search for hidden goodies everywhere is one thing, but the penalty of potentially being forced to repeat earlier stages is too much hassle for no real payoff and smacks of padding.

 Another questionable design choice was making KC&KC a one player game exclusively.
 Why bother to produce a game about two of the biggest stars in Japan at the time and then not even include so much as the most bare bones of alternating two player modes?
-Some care went into making the duo each control slightly different (Ken moves a bit faster at the expense of some troublesome extra momentum), so it’s a real shame that they can’t be used side-by-side if you have a friend on hand.
+Some care went into making the duo each control slightly different (Ken moves a bit faster at the expense of some troublesome extra momentum), so it’s a real shame they can’t be used side-by-side if you have a friend on hand.

 To modern eyes, Kato-chan & Ken-chan can also seem quite repetitive.
 Like most other platformers of the mid-1980s, there really aren’t a lot of unique enemies, backgrounds, or music tracks to go around.
 Rather than surprising the player with a parade of novel threats, the game’s escalating challenge is based around remixing the same small set of foes and hazards in increasingly complex and devious ways.
 On the plus side, the clean, colorful artwork and the catchy score by Takeaki Kunimoto make up in quality what they lack in diversity.
 Kato and Ken’s oversized heads are a little creepy at first, but their extra expressiveness pays off during the numerous pratfalls and sight gags.

 None of these flaws are all that damning in light of the game’s age and status as an early release on the console.
 What’s borderline unforgivable is the tendency for its sense of humor to turn nasty on occasion.
 Just like in the original Japanese version of Super Mario Bros.
-2 (aka The Lost Levels), Kato-chan & Ken-chan features hidden “reverse” warp zones that send you backward in the game when you stumble on them.
+2 (aka The Lost Levels), Kato-chan & Ken-chan features hidden “reverse” warp zones which send you backward in the game when you stumble on them.
 After I accidentally fell down a pit midway through stage 3-4, I was floored when, instead of just losing a life like normal, I landed on a hidden spring that catapulted me back to 2-1!
 Not cool, Hudson Soft.
 Not cool at all.
 Tempted as I was to shelve the game in disgust then and there, I persevered and eventually made it to the end without falling prey to any more of these tricks.
 It could have been a lot worse.
-The final stage, 6-4, supposely has a pit that sends you all the way back to 1-1.
+The final stage, 6-4, supposedly has a pit that sends you all the way back to 1-1.
 That’s just sick.

 If you can look past this infuriating sadistic streak, KC&KC is still worth a look for fans of simple ’80s hop-and-bop platformers and wacky, stereotypically Japanese humor.
 Cha Katō and Ken Shimura are both still alive and kicking around television today, over thirty years after their PC Engine debut.
 Though not the superstars they used to be, they’re hanging in there.
 Not bad for careers built on oogling young women and passing gas.
 Plus, I guess Katō opened for The Beatles once or something.
 Whatever.